 - The Membership and Cooperation Officer is responsible for promoting interactions between EAGE members and for co-operation with local chapters, special interest groups and associated societies.

-III Regional Councils
+IV Regional Councils

 - Regional Councils may be constituted by the Board in regions where the number of EAGE members and/or the level of membership activity warrants such a body.

 - The purpose of a Regional Council is to support the EAGE regional and Head Offices in coordinating EAGE activities with members, local chapters and associated societies within the region.